micolous/footswitch/serial/README.md

 ## Client

+> **Danger: Here be dragons!**
+>
+> If you want _simple_, run [the `keyboard` version of the Arduino code](../keyboard/).
+That doesn't require any extra software to work.
+>
+> This is intended for advanced use cases only, such as automatic microphone mute control.
+>
-The client is being rewritten in Rust; the Python version will go away once it reaches parity.
+> The client is currently **incomplete**.
+It is being rewritten in Rust, and the Python version will go away once it reaches parity.

-The client has two jobs:
+The client listens to a serial port running the `keyboard.ino` or `serial.ino` code, and has three jobs:

-* send a simulated `F13` keypress (only needed for serial-only Arduino devices)
+* debounce button presses

-* control the mute state of your microphone
+* control the mute state of your default microphone device

+  This is useful for microphones that have a monitor output that follows the microphone's mute state – so you won't hear yourself unless the PTT button is held.

+* (optionally) send a simulated <kbd>F13</kbd> keypress

+  This is only needed for serial-only Arduino devices, and is _disabled by default_.

-Unfortunately the simulated keypresses only don't work with Discord on macOS, due to how it captures global hotkeys.
-If you run macOS, make sure your Arduino does native USB!
+  This doesn't work with Discord on macOS, because of the way it captures global hotkeys.

 ### Building the Rust client